 Labrador is the mainland portion of the province bordering with Quebec.
 Also known as “The Big Land,” Labrador is one of Canada's last remaining untapped frontiers of natural resources and beauty.
 It is nearly three times the landmass of the island portion of the province, with five per cent of the total population residing there.
 CNA has two campuses located in Happy Valley-Goose Bay and Labrador City.

-Happy Valley-Goose Bay, Labrador's hub, is a multi-cultural community and a military flight training centre, situated at the western end of Lake Melville.
-The towns of Labrador City and Wabush in Western Labrador form a large urban community based primarily on the mining industry.
+Happy Valley-Goose Bay, Labrador's hub, is a multi-cultural community and a military flight training centre situated at the western end of Lake Melville.
+The towns of Labrador City and Wabush in western Labrador form a large urban community based primarily on the mining industry.
 The remaining population is scattered along the coastline in 26 communities.

-St. John’s is located on the southeast part of the island and is the historic commercial center and capital of the province, and the largest city.
-The St. John's metropolitan area has a population of approximately 200,000.
-The city is large enough to provide a full range of services, yet small enough so that the city provides a sense of community.
-Two of the College's campuses are located within the city, with the other fifteen campuses located throughout the province.
+The province’s capital city is St. John’s.
+Located on the southeast part of the island portion of the province, it is the historic commercial centre and also its largest city.
+The St. John's metropolitan area has a population of a little more than 205,000.
+The city is large enough to provide a full range of services, yet small enough so that the city exudes a sense of community.
+Two of CNA's campuses are located within the city, with the other 15 campuses located throughout the province.